Table of Contents

 Key Takeaways

-• Prototype costs vary based on complexity, materials, quantity, and testing.
+• Prototype costs vary based on complexity, materials, quantity, and testing needs.

 • Tooling and validation are often the biggest drivers of budget changes.

-• Prototype automotive work is usually more expensive.
+• Prototype automotive work is usually more expensive due to tighter material and performance requirements.

 Why Prototypes Cost More Than Expected